 The most recognizable Rolex watch is the Submariner.
 When it comes to the question “which Rolex watch holds its value the most?” – the Submariner is a strong contender.
 The collectible timepiece features a classic diver’s dial with luminescent material and a unidirectional rotating bezel that assists with remaining dive time spent underwater.
 The Rolex Submariner ref: 116610 for example, is a 40mm steel case for a comfortable fit on even the slenderest of wrists.
 The Calibre 3135 powers this model, providing a long power reserve that ensures the watch keeps perfect time even during periods off the wrist.

-There are date and no-date versions of the Rolex Submariner, as well as green versions known as the “Hulk” watch which cost around $11, 000 from new or just $1000 less for a pre-owned model.
+There are date and no-date versions of the Rolex Submariner, as well as green versions known as the “Hulk” watch which atthe moment of production costed around $11,000 new.

 The Rolex “Kermit” which has now ceased production is significantly harder to come by, resulting in a higher price tag of around $16,000.
 There are also versions in yellow gold or white gold that cost around 28,000 USD and 30,000 USD respectively.